adrienjoly/slides-numa-bootcamp-solo-startup-maker/slides.md

 background-image: url(bg-developer.jpg)
 <!-- https://www.pexels.com/photo/couch-conference-concentration-startup-7111/ -->

-# .white-on-black[ How to make a startup product efficiently, as a solo developer with Meteor.js ]
+# .white-on-black[ How to make a startup product efficiently,<br/>as a solo developer with Meteor.js ]

 ### .white-on-black[ NUMA Sprint Bootcamp 2016 ]